confcav/2025/cfw.md

 * Main conference: July 23-25, 2025

 #### Call for Workshops
 The 2025 Computer Aided Verification (CAV) Workshops provide an opportunity for participants to discuss topics in the broader verification related domains.
-CAV 2025 Workshops will be held on July 21-22, 2025 before the main conference.
+CAV 2025 Workshops will be held on July 21-22, 2025 before the main conference. <br>
 Workshop proposals will be reviewed by the Workshop Chair along with the program chairs and members of the steering committee.
 Proposals must consist of the following two parts:

-Part I: Technical Information
+Part I: Technical Information <br>
 A short (about 1 page) scientific justification of the proposed topic, its significance and relevance to CAV, and the particular benefits of the workshop to the verification community, as well as a list of previous or related workshops (if relevant).

 Part II: Organizational Information